Reticulated Giraffe

 “Making my mark”

 When giraffes stand together on open land, they are hard to miss.
 They make an impression.
 That being said, they do not significantly alter the environment in a way that affects other animals, despite their size and constant need to feed.
-They graze only upon the highest leaves and branches, leaving those lower down for other animals.
+They graze mainly on the highest leaves and branches, leaving those lower down for other animals.

 “What eats me”

-After a gestation period of 15 months, a female giraffe will give birth usually to a single offspring.
+After a gestation period of 15 months, a female giraffe gives birth usually to a single offspring.
 Twins are extremely rare.
-When born, the infant giraffe drops about six feet to the ground – a rude awakening by any standards!
-Within a few minutes the infant will attempt to stand, although success may take a while.
-Once standing, the infant immediately starts walking and seeks out its mother.
+When born, a baby giraffe drops about six feet to the ground – a rude awakening by any standards!
+The newborn attempts to stand within a few minutes but may need to keep trying for an hour or more.
+Once standing, a newborn giraffe immediately starts walking and seeks out its mother.
 It will begin to eat solid food in just a few weeks but will continue to nurse for 15 to 17 months.
-To survive, it requires the herd’s protection.
+To survive, baby giraffes require the protection of their herd.

 Conservation